KennethTrecy/peratorakka_server/README.md

 #### Instructions (if you want dedicated server)
 1. Copy `env` to `.env` and tailor the configuration for your machine, specifically the `baseURL` and any database settings.
+2. Run `composer install --no-dev`.
+Install dependencies for production.
-2. Run `composer run migrate:all`.
+3. Run `composer run migrate:all`.
 It is recommended to run the command every update.

 #### Instructions (if you want containerized server)
 1. Copy `env.container.example` to `.env.container` and tailor the configuration for your container.